owellandry/webvm/README.md

 You can now customize `dockerfiles/debian_mini` to suit your needs, or make a new Dockerfile from scratch.
 Use the `Path to Dockerfile` workflow parameter to select it.

+For a more complete graphical setup, try the example `dockerfiles/ubuntu_desktop` Dockerfile.
+It adds an Ubuntu-style XFCE environment with Firefox and Sublime Text.

 # Run WebVM locally with a custom Debian mini disk image

 1. Clone the WebVM Repository